google/zetasql/docs/conversion_functions.md

     <td>
       When casting from string to date, the string must conform to the supported date literal format, and is independent of time zone.
-If the string expression is invalid or represents a date that is outside of the supported min/max range, then an error is produced.
+If the string expression is invalid or represents a date that's outside of the supported min/max range, then an error is produced.
     </td>
   </tr>